 In 2011 professor Harald Haas first introduced the world to LiFi in his Ted talk.
 Haas spoke about the possibility of every lightbulb in the world being able to transmit data.

-Fast forward to 2020, and LiFi has been used in an Air France flight, and Signify (formerly Philips Lighting) has announced deal with Vodafone to develop LiFi technology in conjunction with 5G.
+Fast forward to 2020, and LiFi has been used in an Air France flight, and Signify (formerly Philips Lighting) has announced a deal with Vodafone to develop LiFi technology in conjunction with 5G.

 While the effects of 5G are yet to be felt, LiFi is already making waves (pun intended) as a possible booster for the latest generation of wireless internet.
 5G currently tops out at 10 gigabits per second, whereas LiFi has achieved speeds of up to 224 gigabits per second in lab testing at the University of Oxford.